 Several patents associated with the production process of beta glucan and skin care were obtained by Byron Donzis during this period, with a maze of legal entanglements clouding these patents throughout the last decade.
 Dr. Leonid Ber additionally performed meaningful research during this period involving beta glucan with vitamin C. The immense research findings confirm beta-1,3-glucan produces its multiple broad-scale immune effects by being a nonspecific immune potentiator and modulator.
-Being a nonspecific immune potentiator and modulator means yeast derived beta glucan causes a response capable of being directed at many conditions and pathogens.
+Being a nonspecific immune potentiator, modulator and normalizer means yeast derived isolate beta glucan causes a response capable of being directed to kill many conditions and pathogens.

 Beta Glucan Research in the Now

-Major medical school research continues at the Department of Microbiology at the University of Nevada School of Medicine under the direction of Kenneth W. Hunter, Jr., Sc.D. .
-The first of multiple patents pending issued with Dr. Kenneth W. Hunter, Jr. and others, including Frank M. Jordan, have demonstrated microparticulate Beta glucan of 1-3 microns in size and in dosages of 3 – 100 mg or less are preferable in a formulation that must be specially processed to prevent reaggregation (clumping after exposure to water in the digestive process), which in turn significantly enhances immune response normalization, modulation and potentiation.
+Major medical school research has been performed at the Department of Microbiology at the University of Nevada School of Medicine under the direction of Kenneth W. Hunter, Jr., Sc.D. .
+The first of multiple patents pending or issued with Dr. Kenneth W. Hunter, Jr. and others, including Frank M. Jordan, have demonstrated microparticulate Beta glucan of 1-4 microns in size and in dosages of 3 – 250 mg or less are preferable in a formulation that must be specially processed to prevent reaggregation (clumping after exposure to water in the digestive process), which in turn significantly enhances immune response normalization, modulation and potentiation.

 Vaclav Vetvicka PhD has supervised extensive Beta glucan research at the University of Louisville while Yihai Cao and his group at the Karolinska Institut in Stockhom, Sweden have been productive, particularly in diabetes research involving beta glucan.

-Dr. D.L.
-Williams, Dr. I.W.
-Browder and associates continue with prolific research with Beta glucan at East Tennessee State University and additional educational facilities.
-Dr. G. D. Brown and S. Gordon are active in research at Oxford University in London, UK.
+D.L.
+Williams PhD, I.W.
+Browder PhD and associates continue with prolific research with Beta glucan at East Tennessee State University and additional educational facilities.
+G. D. Brown PhD and S. Gordon are active in research at Oxford University in London, UK.
 David Underhill PhD at Cedars-Sinai Medical Center and William Grossman MD PhD at Biothera are involved in guiding additional beta glucan research.
 References include double blind, randomized studies under “Pediatrics” and “Pathogens.”

 Note on various Glucan forms: Beta 1,3/1,6-D glucan is a baker’s yeast-derived beta glucan with a Beta 1,6 linkage (4-8%) and the molecule skewed to the right.
 MG Glucan is a specially processed proprietary isolate form of microparticulate Beta 1,3/1,6 glucan that is uniform homogeneous and non-aggregated/non-agglomerated purified Beta 1,3-D glucan that does not reaggregate after the digestive process.
 “PGG-glucan” is poly-[1,6]-B-D-glucopyranosyl-[1-3]-B-D-glucopyranose (b-1,6/1,3-glucan).

 “Beta glucans” refers generally, but not always, to Beta- 1,3/1,6-glucan.
 “Scleroglucan” and “PSAT” are two Beta-1,3/1,6-polysaccharides.
 Beta glucans are derived primarily from yeast cell wall, various fungi, grains, and mushrooms.
 Beta 1,4 glucan is derived from oats and barley, minimally effective in immune potentiation and not included in this research summary of forms of Beta 1,3/1,6 glucan.
-Many beta glucans are marketed under various trademark names that are not unique ingredient formulations.
+Many beta glucans are marketed under various trademark names that are not unique ingredient formulations of the marketing entity.

 The Beta Glucan Research Organization is not a commercial marketing entity and has no products of any kind.
 References and quotes contained herein are for information, education and research purposes only and should not be construed as express or implied representations, endorsements or warranties of The Beta Glucan Research Organization.

-Note on various Glucan forms: No commercial brand names of products are presented or endorsed on this research website.
-Beta 1,3/1,6-D glucan is a baker’s yeast-derived beta glucan isolate with a Beta 1,6 linkage (4-8%) and the molecule skewed to the right.
+Note on various Glucan forms: No commercial brand names of products are presented or endorsed for marketing on this research website.
+Beta 1,3/1,6-D glucan is a baker’s yeast-derived beta glucan isolate with a Beta 1,6 linkage (4-8%) and the molecule skewed to the right (d).
 MG Glucan is a microparticulate Beta 1,3/1,6 glucan that is primarily uniform homogeneous and non-aggregated Beta 1,3-D glucan that does not significantly reaggregate after the digestive process.
 “PGG-glucan” is poly-[1,6]-B-D-glucopyranosyl-[1-3]-B-D-glucopyranose (b-1,6/1,3-glucan).
 Intravesical bacillus Calmette-Guerin is abbreviated as BCG.

 “Beta glucans” refers generally, but not always, to Beta- 1,3/1,6-glucan.
 “Scleroglucan” and “PSAT” are two Beta-1,3/1,6-polysaccharides.
 Beta glucans are derived primarily from yeast cell wall, various fungi, grains, and mushrooms.
 Beta 1,4 glucan is derived from oats and barley while not included in this research summary of forms of Beta 1,3/1,6 glucan.
 Many beta glucans are marketed under various trademark names that are not unique ingredient formulations.
 Letters such as NSC, WGP and others are associated with brand names and are not specific forms of Beta glucan, although the individual products often contain Beta glucan manufactured by the marketing entity.